-Conclusion: multiplicity and cohesion.
+Conclusion: Multiplicity and cohesion

-Opera, devising and improvisation practice are the three main inspirations for Create An Opera!
-They have provided a richness of methodologies and practices informing the workshop structure.
-All three have in common the negotiation of multiplicity and cohesion.
+Opera, devising and improvisation were the three main inspirations for Create An Opera!They provided a richness of methodologies and practices informing the workshop structure.
+They have in common the negotiation of multiplicity and cohesion.
 Opera negotiates a multiplicity of disciplines such as text, storytelling, vocal and instrumental music, acting, movement and set-design as well as a range of voices and characters, all of which must be combined into a cohesive experience for the audience.
 Devising favours a plurality of voices in the creative process to the single voice of the 'author', yet aims to produce a piece of work that has a consistent 'logic'.
 Improvisation practice, be it in music, movement or theatre, is the process in which this 'logic' is constantly negotiated and discovered in the moment.

-Incorporating these three strands in the workshops has led to the creation of a dynamic, constantly changing community of individuals, exploring the multiplicity of individual voices and the possibility of finding refreshing emergent cohesions - a powerful sociopolitical act in its own right.
+Incorporating these three strands in the workshops has led to the creation of a dynamic, constantly changing community of individuals, exploring the multiplicity of individual voices and the possibility of finding refreshing emergent cohesions - a powerful socio-political act in its own right.